MilesUpHQ/Quiz/ruby/quiz_questions.md

 obj = B.new
 obj.x
 ```
-34. Is there an equivalent of “continue” in Ruby?
+34. Is there an equivalent of â€œcontinueâ€ in Ruby?

 Answer :